Golden Share Resources (CVE:GSH) Sets New 1-Year Low at $0.10

 Golden Share Resources Co.
-(CVE:GSH – Get Rating) shares hit a new 52-week low during mid-day trading on Friday .
-The stock traded as low as C$0.10 and last traded at C$0.10, with a volume of 48000 shares.
+(CVE:GSH – Get Rating) reached a new 52-week low during mid-day trading on Thursday .
+The company traded as low as C$0.10 and last traded at C$0.10, with a volume of 3255 shares changing hands.
 The stock had previously closed at C$0.11.

 Golden Share Resources Company Profile (CVE:GSH)